Quick Facts - BS/MS in Midwifery

 Curriculum - Midwifery

-The midwifery curriculum is enhanced by studies in related fields such as epidemiology, nutrition, pharmacology, genetics, embryology, counseling and education.
+The midwifery curriculum is enhanced by studies in related fields such as epidemiology, nutrition, pharmacology, genetics, embryology, and counseling.
 The Midwifery Care courses are the foundation of the program.
-All courses build skills necessary for the practice of midwifery through the use of case questions, skills practice labs, role-plays, discussion, student presentations and research projects.
+All courses build knowledge and skills that are necessary for the practice of midwifery through the use of case questions, skills practice labs, role-plays, discussion, student presentations and research projects.

 Clinical skills and judgment are honed during Practicum with practicing midwives.
 The midwifery program addresses both the art and science of midwifery by integrating theory with clinical experience.